pgfisico/pi-project-morse-code/converting-to-morse-code.md

 * If the character is a space, print "SPACE"
 * Otherwise, get the signal from the dictionary
-  * If the signal is not in the dictionary, print an error message that includes the character that was not found
+  * If the signal is not in the dictionary, print an error message that includes the character whose signal was not found
   * Otherwise, call the `output_morse_code_signal` function with the signal for the character

 To get a signal from the `CHARACTER_TO_MORSE_CODE` dictionary, use the following.